+This article shares part 2 of Healthy and Meaningful Holiday Gift Ideas.
 If you missed part 1, we covered personal care products as gifts.
-Today in part 2, we will cover another popular gift idea and that is food products.
+In this part 2, we will cover another gift idea that can enhance wellbeing, this being food products.

-The really positive part of using food products as gifts is that for one, everybody could always use them, secondly you can get very creative in what you give and how you wrap it and thirdly as these are harder economic times for most, they can be one of the thriftiest gifts for you and very useful and appreciated for the receiving party.
+The great part of using food products as gifts is that for one, everybody could always use them, secondly you can get very creative in what you give and how you wrap it and thirdly as these are harder economic times for most, they can be one of the thriftiest gifts for you and very useful and appreciated for the receiving party.
+Always keep in mind that touching someone’s heart and making them smile and happy is not due to big and outrageous gifts, but most often due to the personal touch we put into a gift.
+When a gift comes from the heart, it has a way of positively lighting up the receiver’s heart.

 Many times people overlook food ideas as gifts, because our minds, thanks to marketing of course, are set on overdrive where big, flashy and many times useless gifts are concerned.
 Think about how you feel when you get that certain “knick-knack” that you have no idea what to do with.
 There really are only so many materialistic items that we can have and enjoy at the same time.
 So if in need of a healthy and meaningful gift idea, consider food products.